 North America Market Insights

-The North America neuraminidase inhibitors drug market is expected to have a share of 39.9% at a CAGR of 6.1% through 2034.
+The North America neuraminidase inhibitors drug market is expected to have a market share of 39.9% at a CAGR of 6.1% through 2035.
 The market undergoes steady growth, spurred by robust public health investment, extensive antiviral use, and government support.
 The U.S. leads the market with significant federal funding by agencies such as the CDC, NIH, and CMS, which increased Medicare and Medicaid benefits for influenza antivirals.
 On the other hand, Canada's Health Ministry and provincial government have raised spending on flu, aided via CIHI and PHAC.
-Aging populations, recurrent flu outbreaks, and stockpiling tactics are driving neuraminidase inhibitors drug market growth in both countries.
+Aging populations, recurrent flu outbreaks, and stockpiling tactics are driving market growth in both countries.

 Year

-2021
+2021 - 2022

-2022
+2022 - 2023

 Asia Pacific Market Insights